AMN-SHK/UnibotFM/data/nlu.md

 - say a joke that's so bad it's funny
 - make me laugh with a bad joke
 - give me a good joke
-- you can say a jok
+- you can say a joke
+- do comedy
+- komedi pliz
+- lets have fun
+- tell a joke

 ## intent:handleinsult
 - you're a loser lmao